longevityframework/longevity/manual/subdomain/roots.md

 root, we need to mark it as a `RootEntity`:

 {% gist sullivan-/db1226b4d31a0526ac8c %}

+Every root entity class needs a corresponding `RootEntityType` instance.
+By convention, we designate the companion object as the root entity type.
+We put all your entity types into an `EntityTypePool`, and pass it to the subdomain:

+{% gist sullivan-/6a68ac5f6f6331274e21 %}

+All we need to do now is to slap our `Subdomain` into a `LongevityContext`, and we are ready to start persisting users, as we will see in a later chapter.

+TODO: link to chapter on building LongevityContext

 {% capture content %}

 Perhaps <code>AggregateRoot</code>, or even just <code>Root</code>,